 Step Action 1 Double-click on a Message name.
 The Properties window for the Message displays.
 2 To make the selected Message the start of a new group, select the 'Start New Group' checkbox.
 3 If required, in the Notes window for the Message, type an explanatory note.
 You can format the text using the Notes toolbar at the top of the field.
-Tod can format the text using the roles tooloar at the top of the field.
 4 Click on the Save icon to save changes.